xpdustry/distributor/README.md

 > If you used the snapshots, you can get the jars in the [commit workflows](https://github.com/Xpdustry/Distributor/actions/workflows/commit.yml).

+## Building

+- `./gradlew jar` for a simple jar that contains only the plugin code.

+- `./gradlew shadowJar` for a fatJar that contains the plugin and its dependencies (use this for your server).

+## Testing

+- `./gradlew runMindustryClient`: Run Mindustry in desktop with the plugin.

+- `./gradlew runMindustryServer`: Run Mindustry in a server with the plugin.

+## Running

+This plugin is compatible with V6 and V7.

 ## Credits

 The translation system is based on the one you can find in [KyoriPowered/adventure](https://github.com/KyoriPowered/adventure).